13588112254/littlefs/DESIGN.md

 <!-- pic here? -->

-3. Perhaps the most common type of filesystem, a journaling filesystem, such as ext4 and NTFS, is the offspring that happens when you mate a block based filesystem with a logging filesystem.
+3. Perhaps the most common type of filesystem, a journaling filesystem is the offspring that happens when you mate a block based filesystem with a logging filesystem.
+NTFS and ext4 are good examples.
 Here, we take a normal block based filesystem and add a bounded log where we note every change before it occurs.